guybedford/require-inline/README.md

   is a synchronous require by evaluating `requirejs.inlineRequire`, allowing them to use to synchronous AJAX where suitable.
 * If a dependency has already been requested using an asynchronous require call, it won't be re-requested synchronously.

-#### Defined require calls - not recommended
+#### Completely synchronous require - Defined require calls (not recommended)

-A 'defined require' can also be made after this script, using the natural RequireJS syntax:
+A 'defined require' that is completely synchronous can also be made after this script, using the natural RequireJS syntax:

 ```javascript
   var definition = require('defId');